-We delivered our project ‘Happy Breaks’ a programme of one to one and group support activities designed for older people and their carers from diverse communities who are socially isolated and/or housebound.
+We delivered ‘Happy Breaks’ a programme of one-to-one and group support activities designed for older people (aged 65 to 89) and their carers from diverse communities who are socially isolated and housebound.

-The aim was to support them to improve their well-being and make positive difference to their lives.
+It aims to support them in improving their well-being and making positive difference in their lives.

 What Happy Breaks did